 Harvey Richards Films and Photos to Be Exhibited

 The Harvey Richards Media Archive is thrilled to be included in the new museum for Amzie Moore (1911-1982) coming to Cleveland, Mississippi in 2015.
 Bolivar County, Mississippi, with the cooperation of Delta State University, has acquired Amzie Moore’s home in Cleveland to turn it into a Civil Rights Museum.
-As part of the exhibits to be on view in the museum/home, now being restored to its 1950s condition, will be the films and photos of Harvey Richards.
+The films and photos of Harvey Richards will be included in the museum exhibits in the Amzioe Moore home, now being restored to its 1950s condition.
 It is a great honor to be included in the new museum, so richly deserved by Amzie Moore and those whom he organized and rallied to the cause.
 Harvey Richards’ films and photos provide people today with an intimate portrait of Amzie Moore who had taken Richards into his world to make the films.

 Harvey’s still photos taken during these trips present portraits of the civil rights activists, standing calmly with confidence and determinations in their faces.
 In addition, his images of the south taken during his 1959 travels through the southern states are presented in two galleries on this web site.

-The video above, Amzie Moore Speaks, 1964, (created by Paul Richards, me) puts together film clips of Amzie’s appearance from Dream Deferred with photos from the Archive and includes Hollis Watkins’ singing recorded in the 1963 on location.
+The video above, Amzie Moore Speaks, 1964, (created by Paul Richards) puts together film clips of Amzie’s appearance from Dream Deferred with photos from the Archive and includes Hollis Watkins’ singing recorded in the 1963 on location.